natieck/phys_apps/README.md

-# Apps for Physics Education
+# Web Apps for Physics Education

 https://natieck.github.io/phys_apps/

-The applications on this page are free to use!
+The web applications on the above linked page are free to use!